 You can ask Siri to carry out a task by just saying "Hey Siri" to your iPhone, AirPods, connected Bluetooth headsets, Apple Watch or HomePod.

 You can invoke Siri by using buttons, too.
-If you have an iPhone 6S or later, hold down the Home button, then say what you need.
+If you have a Touch ID iPhone (iPhone 6S or later) hold down the Home button, then say what you need.
+For Face ID iPhones (iPhone X and newer), hold down the side power/wake button.
 On some devices, you might need to wait for Siri to appear before you make your request.

 On Apple Watch, hold down the Digital Crown or say "Hey Siri" within a few seconds of raising your wrist.
 From here, you can command Siri to do various tasks and it depends on what you are asking as to how Siri on the Apple Watch responds.